 He joined CAVA, Canadian Association for Victim Assistance, in 2004, recognizing the value of acknowledging and supporting the victim assistance community and the work they do.
 He and his wife are active in a local Voice of Resilience support group for Crime Victims.

 Arthur has served on the organizing committee for National Victims of Crime Awareness Week for the past five years.
 He is a committed advocate for enhancing services for victims of crime.
 Arthur is also very active in his church community, seeking support from his peers to guide him through this life changing experience.
 He also serves in several volunteer capacities in his local community.
 He has a deep desire to pay it forward, for those that are to follow.

 Carolyn Solomon’s son Kevin was murdered in 1997 in Thunder Bay, Ontario, by a federal parolee.
 The parolee also shot Kevin’s friend to death and a month later killed another young man in a botched armed robbery of a gas station where the victim worked.
 The offender was convicted of three counts of first-degree murder and sentenced to life in prison without parole for 25 years.
 Mrs. Solomon and the two other families sued Correctional Service of Canada, the National Parole Board and the John Howard Society, winning an out of court settlement.

 Over the years, Carolyn has actively advocated for the increased rights of victims in the Canadian corrections and parole system.
-Most recently, she has been involved with the newly formed Victims Advisory Committee to the Correctional Service of Canada and the National Parole Board in the Ontario Region.
-She has done presentations at colleges and to the OPP in Espanola.
-She is also a member of the Citizens Advisory Committee, Sudbury parole office.
+Since 2008, she has been involved with the newly formed Victims Advisory Committee to the Correctional Service of Canada and the National Parole Board in the Ontario Region and Chair since 2010.

 J. Scott Kenney, Board Member